stamen/map-gl-style-build/README.md

         └── style.json
 ```

-See the `examples` directory in this repo for examples.
+See the [`examples`](./examples/) directory in this repo for examples.
+We recommend looking at [our `simple` example](./examples/simple) if you are new to the build system.

 ### Using the script

-Once installed using your package manager:
+Once installed using your package manager, you can run the compiler in Bash or Node JS:

 ```bash
 # Bash